Trainline Executes Share Buyback Program - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Trainline plc has executed a share buyback, purchasing 139,500 of its ordinary shares on the London Stock Exchange and Multilateral Trading Facilities.
-This move, part of a previously announced share purchase program, will see the acquired shares cancelled, reducing the total number of shares in issue to 410,659,138.
-The buyback is conducted under the authority granted by shareholders and aligns with regulatory requirements, potentially impacting shareholder calculations under the Disclosure and Transparency Rules.
+Trainline has executed a share buyback program, purchasing 173,053 of its ordinary shares on the London Stock Exchange and Multilateral Trading Facilities.
+This move, in line with the authority granted by shareholders and previously announced plans, will result in the cancellation of the purchased shares, impacting the total number of shares in issue and potentially affecting shareholder calculations under disclosure rules.

-The most recent analyst rating on (GB:TRN) stock is a Buy with a £308.00 price target.
-To see the full list of analyst forecasts on Trainline stock, see the GB:TRN Stock Forecast page.

 Spark’s Take on GB:TRN Stock